Some of Perth’s Best Pasta Spots

 I love it everyday, spa-ghetti bolo-gnese!
-We certainly haven’t moved past Peter Combe levels of enthusiasm for pasta, so here’s our favourite places in Perth to get the stuff.
+We certainly haven’t moved past Peter Combe levels of enthusiasm for pasta, so here’s our favourite restaurants in Perth to get the stuff.

 Lulu La Delizia